Fillmore Container sent me this cherry pitter to try out. I’ve never found one that works. so I have to say I was skeptical.

-And I even told Filmore that before they sent it!
+And I even told Fillmore that before they sent it!

-I did a video of 2 of my boys pitting cherries at our kitchen counter.
-Scroll on down to see it in action.
+I did a video of two of my boys pitting cherries at our kitchen counter.
+Scroll on down to see the cherry pitter in action.

-Here is a video of 2 of my boys working on a box of cherries.
-They both said they liked the way this one works…. and believe me if they didn’t they would not have said it. 🙂 I love the no mess factor!
+Here is a video of two of my boys working on a box of cherries.
+They both said they liked the way this one works…and believe me, if they didn’t, they would not have said it. 🙂 I love the no-mess factor!
 Until the boys start cherry wars.